Page MenuHomeClusterLabs Projects

 Following up on the state of this issue so I don't forget...

-Everything except lrmd_tls_dispatch has been figured out and committed.
-I have a patch to introduce lrmd_tls_dispatch_async and it is very simple, but it causes problems that most often occur when running the RemoteBasic CTSlab test.
+Everything except lrmd_tls_dispatch_async has been figured out and committed.
+I have a patch to introduce lrmd_tls_dispatch and it is very simple, but it causes problems that most often occur when running the RemoteBasic CTSlab test.
 You can also reproduce this on a test cluster by following along with what RemoteBasic does - add two real nodes and a VM to run pacemaker_remote, create the remote resource, and then create the Dummy resource.
 Stop and then start the cluster, and you'll see all sorts of XML IPC error messages.

 These message seem to be caused by the following: